Home

 About Me

 I am an assistant professor in the philosophy department at Rutgers University–Newark.
-In 2023, I was also a Philosophy Fellow at the Center for AI Safety in San Francisco.

-I received my PhD from the philosophy department at Rutgers University–New Brunswick in May 2019.
+I received my PhD from the philosophy department at Rutgers University–New Brunswick in 2019.
 Before Rutgers–New Brunswick, I completed an MPhil in Philosophical Theology at the University of Oxford and studied Organismic and Evolutionary Biology and Philosophy at Harvard University.

 About My Research